petehawkes/Nature-of-Code/Learning-Notes.md

 NOC_1_8_motion101_acceleration
 ===========================

 Can't find a Limit () method for vectors.
-Might be nice to add to Greenhosue, especially for velocity limits in particle systems.
+Might be nice to add to Greenhouse, especially for velocity limits in particle systems.

 NOC_1_9_motion101_acceleration
 ===========================

 Straightforward.
 Got schooled on ob-styling.
 Also wondered why I'm able to define custom class methods after I use them in Travail without errors.
-This works:
+This works, in this order:

 	void Travail ()
 	  { IncTranslation (MapToFeld (velocity)); }